OpherV/evolb/README.md

 Our goal is for the player to exprience evolution firsthand by experiencing these topics.
 Understanding and internalizing them is a key requirment for success in the game.

 ## Why open source?
 Because we're big believers in sharing knowledge, especially so when it comes to sceince, the entire game and its assests are open source under GPLv2.

+## Roadmap

+### What we have so far:
+- A lot of the game mechanics up
+- Traits: armor, offense spikes, cannibalism, heat endurance, cold endurance, poison endurance
+- A playable concept level
+- Beginning of a tutorial
+- A level editor

+## What is planned for the future:
+- Many many many more fun traits!
+- More levels!
+- Better tutorial
+- Performance imporvements
+- Mobile version?
+- Multiplayer support?

+## How can you help?

 You're more then welcome to send us your ideas, suggestions, complaints, to submit your own code or to do whatever you want with it!